 What is organic upholstery and why should I care?

 This is a common question in my work, which includes restoration and customization of vintage upholstered furniture.
-Our mission is to educate as well as offer the option of organic & sustainable upholstery materials – an important choice for those who are chemically sensitive, as well as those looking to create a cleaner indoor environment.
+Our mission is to educate as well as offer resources for organic & sustainable upholstery materials – an important choice for those who are chemically sensitive, as well as those looking to create a cleaner indoor environment.

 ‘Organic’ vs ‘Natural’

-Not all upholstery materials are available as certified organic products, so we have to do the best we can by offering the “next best thing” alongside the certified products, while keeping an eye to the horizon for new and better options as they become available.
-The certified organic upholstery foundation materials used in our Living Home Furniture line include latex foam organic cotton batting, and organic cotton ticking.
-See the shop for more details.
+Not all upholstery materials are available as certified organic products, so we have to do the best we can by examining the “next best thing” alongside the certified products, while keeping an eye to the horizon for new and better options as they become available.
+The certified organic upholstery foundation materials used in our Living Home Furniture line (circa 2010) include latex foam, wool batting, organic cotton batting, and organic cotton ticking fabric.

 The wool batting must be covered with a layer of tight-weave ticking fabric to prevent ‘migration’ of the wool fibers through the cover fabric.